Hospital Services Outsourcing Programme (HSOP)

 1. How can Panel Providers address issues or concerns related to the HSOP?

-• Panel Providers can address issues or concerns related to the HSOP by communicating directly with the ProtectHealth at email [email protected].
+• Panel Providers can address issues or concerns related to the HSOP by communicating directly with ProtectHealth at [email protected]

 1. What is the Hospital Services Outsourcing Program (HSOP)?